espressif/esp-at/docs/en/AT_Command_Set/index.rst

     * - OK
       - AT command process done and return OK
     * - ERROR
-      - AT command error or error occurred during execution
+      - AT command error or error occurred during the execution
     * - SEND OK
-      - Data has been sent to the protocol stack (Unique to AT+CIPSEND and AT+CIPSENDEX command)
+      - Data has been sent to the protocol stack (specific to :ref:`AT+CIPSEND <cmd-SEND>` and :ref:`AT+CIPSENDEX <cmd-SENDEX>` command)
     * - SEND FAIL
-      - Error occurred during sending the data to the protocol stack (Unique to AT+CIPSEND and AT+CIPSENDEX command)
+      - Error occurred during sending the data to the protocol stack (specific to :ref:`AT+CIPSEND <cmd-SEND>` and :ref:`AT+CIPSENDEX <cmd-SENDEX>` command
     * - +<Command Name>:``...``
-      - Response to the sender that AT command process result in detail
+      - Response to the sender that describes AT command process results in details

-.. list-table:: ESP-AT Message Report
+.. list-table:: ESP-AT Message Reports
    :header-rows: 1
    :widths: 40 60